needle-mirror/com.unity.ml-agents/Documentation~/Training-ML-Agents.md

 - `gaussian` - Gaussian sampler
   - Samples a single float value from a normal distribution with a given mean and standard deviation.
   - **parameters** - `mean`, `st_dev`
-- `multirange_uniform` - Multirange uniform sampler
+- `multirangeuniform` - Multirange uniform sampler
   - First, samples an interval from a set of intervals in proportion to relative length of the intervals.
 Then, uniformly samples a single float value from the sampled interval (inclusive).
 This sampler can take an arbitrary number of intervals in a list in the following format: [[`interval_1_min`, `interval_1_max`], [`interval_2_min`, `interval_2_max`], ...]
   - **parameters** - `intervals`